armadillica/flamenco/packages/flamenco-manager-go/README.md

 4. Run `systemctl start flamenco-manager` to start Flamenco Manager.
 5. Run `systemctl enable flamenco-manager` to ensure it starts at boot too.

+## CLI arguments

+Flamenco Manager accepts the following CLI arguments:

+- `-debug`: Enable debug-level logging
+- `-verbose`: Enable info-level logging (no-op if `-debug` is also given)
+- `-json`: Log in JSON format, instead of plain text
+- `cleanslate`: Start with a clean slate; erases all tasks from the local MongoDB, then exits Flamenco Manager.
+This can be run while another Flamenco Manager is running, but this scenario has not been well-tested yet.

 ## Starting development